csci-599-applied-ml-for-games/SC2-RLAgent/RL-Protoss/Description.md

 Challenges:
 - All the build locations are hard coded coordinates.
 Is there a way to select building location intelligently?
+Perhaps we could use image recognition to search for locations that could be used to build structures?
 - Current army control is extremely simple: we directly attack the enemy's base.
 How could we add more army actions such as formation, chase, kite, surround, defend, etc.
 - How do we decide when to engage enemies?
 Perhaps with evaluation functions?
 - How will we detect cloaked enemies?